msgrizz/srd-wc1-wc2-demos/Web/pltlabs-chrome-bt-example/readme.md

 options.maxTimeout = 0xFFFF;
 var command = plt.msg.createCommand(plt.msg.CONFIGURE_SIGNAL_STRENGTH_EVENTS_COMMAND, options);

+//send the command to connected device plt.sendMessage(device, command);

 //In this example a get setting request message is created that does not require additional parameters
 //when this request returns from the device it will contain the device's battery level information var getSetting = plt.msg.createGetSetting(plt.msg.BATTERY_INFO_SETTING);

+//send the command to connected device plt.sendMessage(device, getSetting);

 //how to create a command to enable headtracking sensor data output
 //This command takes advantage of the message addressing